matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 ## If you were born in the 2000s read here:

 As GenZ and beyond you are the first "Digital Natives"; surrounded by tech, mobile devices and social media from maybe before you could walk.
 That is an interesting dynamic and quite frankly an unprecedented one.
-On one side you've had access to mass connection / information from the get go (see the positives above), on the other side you've also experienced the pitfalls from the same point (see negatives above).
+On one side you've had access to mass connection / information from the get go (see the positives below), on the other side you've also experienced the pitfalls from the same point (see negatives below).

 I've already outed myself as an oldie but I still want to ask you similar three questions.